In 2026, “How many AI agents work at your company?” is not a thought experiment.

 Most teams have already discovered the limits of chatbots.
 They answer questions, then stop.
 The real opportunity is in AI agents that finish the job.

 That is where the Clawdbot comes in.
 A Clawdbot is an autonomous AI agent built to act.
-It logs into tools, follows multi-step workflows, coordinates across systems, and completes tasks from start to finish.
+It connects to tools, coordinates workflows, and completes simple tasks from start to finish.
 Less hand-holding.
 More momentum.

-This guide shows how to deploy AI agents in four weeks and, more importantly, how to make sure they actually reduce workload and improve response times once they are live.
+This guide explains how to run AI agents built with OpenClaw and, more importantly, how to ensure they actually reduce workload and improve response times once they are live.

-A Clawdbot is an opensource AI agent platform designed to take ownership of specific pieces of personal work.
+A Clawdbot (now often referred to as openclaw) is an opensource AI agent platform designed to take ownership of specific pieces of personal work.
 Instead of assisting a human step by step, it is responsible for moving tasks forward on its own.
 The focus is execution, not conversation.

 The Local Clawdbot with memory idea captures something people have been waiting for.
 An AI agent that can receive a request, remembers, decide what to do next, and take action without being guided step by step.
 Not just answering questions, but completing tasks.